borbit/tiler/README.md

 ##### sync

 Tiles factory method.
 Should provide tiles to to show on a grid.
-It is called right after the Tiler initialization, after the binder element was dragged or after the `refresh` method was called.
+It is called right after the Tiler initialization, after the grid was dragged or after the `refresh` method was called.

 Takes two `arguments`: